coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/networking/basic-http-server.md

 chapter: Networking
 ---

-h2.
-Problem
+## Problem

 You want to create a HTTP server over a network.
 Over the course of this recipe, we'll go step by step from the smallest server possible to a functional key-value store.

-h2.
-Solution
+## Solution

-We'll use "node.js":http://nodejs.org/ 's HTTP library to our own selfish purposes and create the simplest web server possible in Coffeescript.
+We'll use [node.js](http://nodejs.org/)'s HTTP library to our own selfish purposes and create the simplest web server possible in Coffeescript.

-h3.
-Say 'hi\n'
+### Say 'hi\n'

-We can start by importing the @http@ module.
-This module has a nice helper function &mdash; @createServer@ &mdash; which, given a simple request handler, creates a HTTP server.
-All that's left to do then is have the server listening on a port.
+We can start by importing node.js's HTTP module.
+This contains `createServer` which, given a simple request handler, returns a HTTP server.
+We can use that server to listen on a TCP port.

 {% highlight coffeescript %}
 http = require 'http'